 - Conflict of Interest (COI) requirements apply.

-- Individuals employed by both UI and startup may not be allowed to participate in human subjects research or may do so only through COI management plan approved by Vice President for Research.
-This includes individuals who are employed by UI and have an ownership interest in the startup.
+- Individuals employed by both UI and startup may not be allowed to participate in human subjects research or may do so only through COI management plan approved by the Vice President for Research.

-- Research results, data and specimens may only be shared with Company through an appropriate Sponsored Research Agreement (SRA) or DUA
+- Research results, data and specimens may only be shared with company through an appropriate SRA or DUA.

-The University has established an Animal Care and Use Program which is overseen by the Institutional Animal Care and Use Committee (IACUC) for all animal use at the University of Iowa.
-To foster economic development within the State of Iowa, the University is also willing to make these services available to qualified University of Iowa faculty/staff owned startup companies for a fixed period, up to five years.
-The Office of Animal Resources will provide animal husbandry, regulatory review and oversight and veterinary services to such startup companies on a fee for service basis.
+The university has established an animal care and use program which is overseen by the Institutional Animal Care and Use Committee (IACUC) for all animal use at the University of Iowa.
+To foster economic development within the State of Iowa, the university is also willing to make these services available to qualified University of Iowa faculty startup companies for a fixed period, up to five years.
+The Office of Animal Resources will provide animal husbandry, regulatory review and oversight, and veterinary services on a fee-for-service basis.

 Safety oversight is the responsibility of the company owner.
-Companies leasing space from the University must adhere to all relevant state and federal regulations and acquire and maintain any necessary licenses or permits, such as those for radiation use or import/transport.
-Companies are responsible for maintaining an accurate chemical inventory with EHS Assist for University reporting purposes; chemical inventories must be reviewed annually and documented within EHS Assist.
+Companies leasing space from the university must adhere to all relevant state and federal regulations and acquire and maintain any necessary licenses or permits, such as those for radiation use or import/transport.
+Companies using university space to conduct research with recombinant or synthetic nucleic acids must adhere to the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules and obtain necessary approvals from the university’s Institutional Biosafety Committee (IBC).
+Registrations/applications for the review of company-sponsored research should be submitted separately from applications for review of UI-sponsored research.
+Companies are responsible for maintaining an accurate chemical inventory with EHS Assist for university reporting purposes; chemical inventories must be reviewed annually and documented within EHS Assist.

 Visit the Environmental Health and Safety (EHS) website for a list of services and their associated fees.
 Radiation and waste service agreements must be signed for related services to occur.
-EHS will not conduct audits or reviews of safety programming, regulatory compliance, or training for the company.
+EHS will not conduct audits or reviews of safety programming, regulatory compliance, or training for the company unless required for university compliance.

-Sponsored Research Agreements (SRA) are a mechanism for the startup company to contract for work to be performed by University personnel using University facilities and resources.
-A startup company may sub-contract to the University from Small Business Innovation Research (SBIR), Small Business Technology Transfer (STTR) or similar awards for which the company is the prime awardee and may also use their own funding to contract with the University for the provision of research services.
+Sponsored research agreements are a mechanism for the startup company to contract for work to be performed by university personnel using university facilities and resources.
+A startup company may sub-contract to the university from Small Business Innovation Research (SBIR), Small Business Technology Transfer (STTR) or similar awards for which the company is the prime awardee and may also use their own funding to contract with the university for the provision of research services.

 Considerations for Sponsored Research Agreements

-- When a company applies for federal or other sponsored funding and plans to contract with the University to perform a portion of the research, the University PI must route the subaward proposal for the University portion of the work before company submission to the sponsor
+- When a company applies for federal or other sponsored funding and plans to contract with the university to perform a portion of the research, the university PI must route the subaward. proposal for the UI portion of the work before company submission to the sponsor.

-- Companies are responsible for proposal development and submission requirements, including SAM (System for Award Management) registration, use of sponsor system, etc.
+- Companies are responsible for proposal development and submission requirements, including System for Award Management (SAM) registration, use of sponsor system, etc.

-- DSP (Division of Sponsored Programs) or departmental research administration cannot register the company or company employees in external sponsor systems
+- DSP or departmental research administration cannot register the company or company employees in external sponsor systems.

-- Agreements to the University must include the appropriate F&A
+- Agreements to the UI must include the appropriate F&A.

 - The startup is encouraged to obtain their own professional services for legal advice, accounting and financial reporting, proposal development, etc.

-Subawards from the University to startup companies should follow these guidelines:
+Subawards from the UI to startup companies should follow these guidelines:

-- The University PI cannot provide signature authority or administrative oversight of the project for the startup company.
-The Univeristy PI cannot negotiate subaward terms on behalf of the company.
+The UI PI cannot provide signature authority or administrative oversight of the project for the startup company.
+The UI PI cannot negotiate subaward terms on behalf of the company.

-- The outgoing subaward procedures, roles, and responsibilities apply the same as for other subawards issued by the University.
+The outgoing subaward procedures, roles, and responsibilities apply the same as for other subawards issued by the UI.

 Conflicts of Interest